MerakiShubh/MerakiShubh/README.md

 ## 🌟 Projects

-- **Project 1:** [Streamify](streamify.merakishubh.com) -A full-stack Videotube project showcasing efficient video management, user authentication, and seamless frontend-backend integration using modern tech stacks.
+- **Project 1:** [Streamify](video-tube-frontend-v2.vercel.app) -A full-stack streamify project showcasing efficient video management, user authentication, and seamless frontend-backend integration using modern tech stacks.
-- **Project 2:** [CodeSync](editsync.merakishubh.com) - Collaborate seamlessly in real-time with editSync, the ultimate online code editor designed for developers to code, debug, and communicate together effortlessly.
+- **Project 2:** [CodeSync](codesync.merakishubh.dev) - Collaborate seamlessly in real-time with editSync, the ultimate online code editor designed for developers to code, debug, and communicate together effortlessly.
 - **Project 3:** [Performance Monitor](https://www.npmjs.com/package/my-performance-tracker) - A npm package which use to monitor you server performance like how much cpu it is consuming, server downtime and memory consumption.
-- **Project 4:** [videoTube](videoTube.merakishubh.com) - A full-stack web application where you can upload, watch videos, it's a video streaming platform.
+- **Project 4:** [vehicleBooking](vehiclebooking.merakishubh.dev) - A Vehicle Booking app for bookers and vehicle owners, where users can register their vehicles and rent them out.

 <!-- ---